FIPER: Factorized Features for Robust Image Super-Resolution and Compression: Methods

+In this subsection, we focus on the analysis of the properties from different factorization components, and derive our final Factorized Features through these insights, starting from the simplest expression \cref{concise-decom}.

 {\bf Spatially Variant Coefficient.} Intuitively, the local frequency spectrum of a signal is spatially variant, meaning that different regions exhibit distinct spectral characteristics, e.g., certain regions of an image do not require high-frequency components.
-Therefore, in this work, we argue that coefficient $c_i$ should be spatial-varying, which is different from previous works, i.e.,
+Therefore, in this work, we set coefficient $c_i$ to be spatial-varying, following \cite{factor-field}, i.e.,

-{\bf Learned Non-uniform Basis.} Previous works learn basis through frequencies ${u, v}$ and phase shift $\xi$\cite{cosae, li2022scrapingtextures, lee2022localtextureestimator}; however, constructing signals with definitive sets of uniform sinusoidal harmonic functions does not facilitate the utmost details; in other words, since low-frequency components typically require more energy \cite{li2025disentangled}, during the learning process with training losses of MAE or MSE, models would attend more to low-frequency parts and sacrifice local details, and the predefined nature of these sinusoidal functions further restricts local flexibility, making fine-grained adjustments more challenging.
-As shown in \cref{fig:frequency-comparison}, higher frequency components converge slower than their counterpart.
-Hence, in this work, we generate the entire basis map $b_i \in R^{T\times T}$ for better fitting and local reconstruction.
+{\bf Learned Non-uniform Basis.} Previous works\cite{cosae, li2022scrapingtextures, lee2022localtextureestimator} learn basis through frequencies ${u, v}$ and phase shift $\xi$; however, constructing signals with definitive sets of uniform sinusoidal harmonic functions does not facilitate the utmost details.
+The predefined nature of these sinusoidal functions restricts local flexibility, making fine-grained adjustments more challenging.
+Also, since low-frequency components typically require more energy \cite{li2025disentangled}, during the learning process with training losses of MAE or MSE, models would attend more to low-frequency parts and sacrifice local details.
+As shown in \cref{naive-convergence}, higher frequency components converge after their counterpart.
+Hence, in this work, we generate the entire basis map $b_i = M_i\in R^{T\times T}$ for better fitting and local reconstruction.

-To this end, we have introduced our rough idea: Under the generalizable setting, we use networks to generate a multi-channel coefficient map and a multi-channel basis map and combine them together.
-In this work, the composition process happens in the end with a projection function $\mathcal{P}$ to form RGB images $\hat{I}$:
+To this end, we have introduced our rough idea: Under the generalizable setting, we use networks to generate a multi-channel coefficient map and a multi-channel basis map, and combine them.
+In this work, the composition process happens in the end with a projection function $\mathcal{P}$ for RGB images $\hat{I}$:

-In contrast to previous works which employ fourier bottlenecks\cite{cosae}, or frequency decomposition blocks\cite{li2022scrapingtextures, lee2022localtextureestimator, li2025disentangled} among model blocks, here we seek to address a fundamental question: Can a well-learned representation effectively replace the simple feature map output ?
+In contrast to previous works which employ Fourier bottlenecks\cite{cosae}, or frequency decomposition blocks\cite{li2022scrapingtextures, lee2022localtextureestimator, li2025disentangled} among model blocks, here we seek to address a fundamental question: Can a well-learned representation effectively replace the simple feature map output?
 That is, our solution is meant to be applied directly on networks to represent \textbf{any} images.